JohnathonNow/runelite-cosmetic-network/README.md

 for yourself it should update almost instantly for you.

 # Layout
-Note that this branch is the branch for the plugin itself.
-The [db](https://github.com/JohnathonNow/runelite-cosmetic-network/tree/db) branch contains the source code for the backend that stores the cosmetics of every player.
+Note that this repository is the branch for the plugin itself.
+The source code for the backend that stores the cosmetics of every player is hosted [here](https://github.com/JohnathonNow/rcn-backend).